deepsentinel/ds_crm_sdk/README.md

 ## 🛠️ Extending the SDK

-- Add a new client type: implement a new `PayloadBuilder` subclass
+- Add a new client type base payload builders: implement a new `PayloadBuilder` subclass
 - Add a new transport: subclass `Transport` or `AsyncTransport`
 ---